Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 ### Set the environment variables

-After you create your Azure Cosmos DB Core (SQL) API instance, create environment variables by using the URI and the key. *application-default.properties* is configured to look for the following environment variables:
+After you create your Azure Cosmos DB for NoSQL instance, create environment variables by using the URI and the key. *application-default.properties* is configured to look for the following environment variables:

 - `AZURE_COSMOS_URI`